Circular economy – starting from a chair in a room

 The Collective Environment (bringing together both the natural and constructed) requires diffusing siloed thinking and allowing for a circular process through time where design informs the brief and briefing informs design.
 To achieve this approach, we can learn a lot from Indigenous ways of thinking.
 In this guest blog, Marni Reti explains what it means to design with Country.

 An Indigenous world view is concentric, not linear.
 All people and things are a part of Country, inclusive of all things that were and all things that will be – both naturally occurring and constructed by people.
 Therefore, what we design, what takes up space, becomes a part of the Country it occupies.
 This is one of the many reasons why we, in Australia, acknowledge Country at every event and encourage everyone to know which Country and whose land we stand on.
-It also means designers have an inherit responsibility to Country and the communities that it affects.
+It also means designers have an inherent responsibility to Country and the communities that it affects.

 Continue reading